South Carolina Misdemeanor Crimes by Class and Sentences

 How Misdemeanor Sentencing Works in South Carolina

-Sentencing Alternatives and Options
+Misdemeanor Sentencing Alternatives and Options

-If a defendant is convicted, a judge still has several options short of sentencing or sending a defendant to jail, including misdemeanor probation, alternative court programs, community service, and restitution.
+Judges also have several options short of sentencing or sending a defendant to jail, including misdemeanor probation, alternative court programs, community service, and restitution.

 Alternative court programs.
 Many courts offer court-supervised drug, mental health, or veteran's treatment courts.
 These specialty or alternative courts typically require an eligible defendant to admit guilt and comply with a treatment plan outlined by a multi-disciplinary team.
 This team usually consists of the judge, solicitor, defense counsel, probation, social services, and a treatment specialist.
 A defendant might be required to seek treatment and make periodic appearances before the judge, meet with a probation supervisor, and complete other requirements.